 Who we are

-The Texas Lacrosse Officials Association (TXLOA) is the US Lacrosse-approved training and certifying organization for the sport of men’s and boys’ lacrosse in the Greater Houston area.
+The Texas Lacrosse Officials Association (TXLOA) is the USA Lacrosse-approved training and certifying organization for the sport of men’s and boys’ lacrosse in the Greater Houston area.
 TXLOA spans several age/playing groups – boy’s youth (K-8), men’s high school (Varsity & JV), and men’s post-collegiate club.

-- Recruit, train, and certify officials for the sport of lacrosse.
+Recruit, train, and certify officials for the sport of lacrosse.

-- Provide mentoring to officials and help them develop their craft skills and knowledge of the rules of the game.
+Provide mentoring to officials and help them develop their craft skills and knowledge of the rules of the game.

-- Help officials to conduct themselves as positive role models to coaches, players, parents, and fans with an emphasis on safety, sportsmanship, fairness, and professionalism.
+Help officials to conduct themselves as positive role models to coaches, players, parents, and fans with an emphasis on safety, sportsmanship, fairness, and professionalism.

 How to become a lacrosse official

-no later than August 31st of each year.
-The pre-season training usually occurs in September, and observations will occur at the pre-season tournaments held in November-January.
+If you are interested in becoming an official for the sport of lacrosse, please contact our head of recruiting, Mike Alsobrooks, at email@example.com no later than September 30th of each year.
+The pre-season training usually occurs in October/November, and observations will occur at the pre-season tournaments held in November-January.
 The regular season starts in February and runs through the end of April each year, which is then followed by playoffs in May.
-An overview of a typical official’s development career path is shown on the US Lacrosse website
+Additional information about becoming a lacrosse official is described on the USA Lacrosse website .

-- Take the online “Lacrosse Official’s” test (which will be sent to you by our training department) and receive a passing score.
+Take the online “Lacrosse Official’s” test (which will be sent to you by our training department) and receive a passing score.

-- Attend pre-season tournaments to shadow experienced officials during lacrosse games.
+Attend pre-season tournaments to shadow experienced officials during lacrosse games.
 Master the basic mechanics of officiating lacrosse.

-- Receive notification from LeadClinician@txloa.net that you have been certified to officiate and at what level(s).
+Receive notification from LeadClinician@txloa.net that you have been certified to officiate and at what level(s).